 That’s where The Coaching Clinic™ comes in.

-The Coaching Clinic™ is an interactive session geared toward anyone who provides coaching to others—including executives, managers, and HR professionals.
+The Coaching Clinic™ is an interactive session that helps managers build a culture of coaching to help employees reach their full potential.
 The goal of The Coaching Clinic™ is to help leaders learn how to coach team members toward success in today’s highly competitive business environment.

 The Coaching Clinic™ Workshop sessions consist of content focused on core, advanced, and real-life coaching skills; hands-on practice implementing coaching techniques with real work scenarios; and the Personal Coaching Styles Inventory™ self-assessment to determine interpersonal interaction styles in the context of coaching.
 The workshop is built around the Coaching Conversation Model™, which helps leaders develop coaching capabilities in five key steps throughout interactive sessions.